skadio/explorateur/README.md

 # Explorateur

 Explorateur is a Python library to conduct [State-Space-Search (SSS)](https://en.wikipedia.org/wiki/State_space_search), a powerful framework for solving problems that require search over a collection of states.

-Explorateur performs **generic state space search** over **problem-specific states and moves**.
-The library performs the search while the user defines the `BaseState` and `BaseMove`.
+Explorateur performs **generic state-space-search** over **problem-specific states and moves**.
+The user defines the `BaseState` and `BaseMove` and the library drives the search for solutions.

-Given an initial user state, explorateur performs iterative search moves until a stopping condition is reached:
+Given an initial user state, Explorateur performs iterative search moves until a stopping condition is reached:
 - A termination state is found
 - The search space is exhausted
 - Reached max iterations, time limit, depth